mskim/rlayout/README.md

-2014 9 23
+2014 10 7
- 1. Dovira heading top and bottom margin or should heading height be set with layout_width
- 1. first line indent
- 1. newline in body text with carriage return
  1. chapter heading only header
  1. book title and page number footer on left side
  1. chapter title and page number footer on right side
+ 1. newline in body text with carriage return
  1. footer page number font is different from footer title text

+2014 10 6
+ 1. Chapter heading should be set with layout_unit_length, not as floats
+ 1. first line indent

 2014 9 23
  Paragraph Object